 A licensed mental health practitioner (LMHP) is someone who is licensed to diagnose or treat mental conditions with specific medicines, recreational therapies, or ESA and service animals.
 If you’re already regularly visiting a doctor and therapist about your mental health, it’s probably a quick call away for them to get your records to an LMHP.

-If you’re not yet at the point where you can prove an ESA would help with the symptoms of your mental health, you probably shouldn’t ask a doctor or LMHP for an emotional support animal right off the bat.
-Unfortunately, this will usually result in them turning the request down because they’re beginning to see a lot of random requests for ESAs from people who do not honestly need the letters but simply want to use them to travel or live with a pet.
+If you’re not yet at the point yet where you can prove an ESA would help with the symptoms of your mental health, you probably shouldn’t ask a doctor or LMHP for an emotional support animal right off the bat.
+Unfortunately, this will usually result in them turning the request down because they’re beginning to see a lot of random requests for ESAs from people who do not honestly need the letters but simply want to use them to live with a pet.

 Asking Your Doctor